Why should some dogs be screened for glaucoma?

 1. Preparation

-- The dog is given local anesthetic eye drops to numb the cornea, making the procedure comfortable.
+- The dog is given local anesthetic eye drops to numb the cornea so that the procedure is comfortable.

 - In some cases, it may be necessary to give the dog a mild sedative to ensure that it remains calm during the examination.